python-jsonschema/jsonschema/docs/validate.rst

 an associated `TypeChecker`.
 The type checker provides an immutable mapping between names of types and functions that can test if an instance is of that type.
-The defaults are suitable for most users - each of the predefined Validators (Draft3, Draft4) has a `TypeChecker` that can correctly handle that draft.
+The defaults are suitable for most users - each of the `versioned validators <versioned-validators>` that are included with `jsonschema` have a `TypeChecker` that can correctly handle their respective versions.

+.. seealso:: `validating-types`

-See `validating-types` for an example of providing a custom type check.
+    For an example of providing a custom type check.

 .. autoclass:: TypeChecker
     :members: